 Medical ID Theft and Tying Patients to Electronic Records with Strong Authentication

 The New York Times recently published an interesting article on the rising problem of medical identity theft.
 When the federal government last researched the issue in 2007, more than 250,000 Americans reported that they were victims of medical identity theft.
 Since that last report, most experts agree the problem has undoubtedly grown, in part because of the growing use of electronic medical records built without extensive safeguards.
-To exacerbate the situation, cleaning up after medical ID theft can be hindered by HIPPA compliance – the regulations protect the medical information of the ID thieves as well as you.
+To exacerbate the situation, cleaning up after medical ID theft can be hindered by HIPAA compliance – the regulations protect the medical information of the ID thieves as well as you.

 Medical ID theft is an issue that can impact anyone.
 From a financial standpoint, if your identity is stolen and then used to receive emergency care, the insurance payments and collections can follow you around for years – without the victim even knowing it.
 This can destroy credit ratings or create a situation where insurance benefits limits are exceeded at a time when a legitimate claim is made.